 Get Better Control of Your Budget

 Do you know how much waste your family has?
 Wasted money, wasted food, wasted time even?
 The reality is that most Americans waste on average $139 per week.
-That adds up to a whopping $1668 per year per family member each year in buying over priced beverages, paying excessive fees, food waste and more.
+That adds up to a whopping $1668 per year per family member each year in buying overpriced beverages, paying excessive fees, food waste and more.
 So how do you find that waste and reduce it to save money?
-Here’s a few places to get started.
+Here are a few places to get started.

 - Take a look at your bills – Are you paying more in interest, excess fees and higher plans than you need to?
 Not sure how to find out or where to get started?
 The good news is that there is an app for that!
 Trim can help negotiate your bills, cancel unwanted subscriptions and more.
 Click here to learn more.